-When her time of novitiate is complete, the novice prostrates before the community to ask prayers and permission to make her vows to God and before her Prioress for a period of one year, to be renewed annually.
+When her time of novitiate is complete, the novice prostrates before the community to ask prayers and permission to make her vows to God and before her Abbess for a period of one year, to be renewed annually.

 If accepted, the novice processes into Mass on the day of her First Profession with a lit candle, just as she ended her Investiture with one.
 Her profession, by which she vows Obedience, Stability and Conversion of Life, is within the context of a very symbolic and very rich, traditional ceremony before the Offertory verse of the Mass.

 She receives a black veil as a symbol of her death to the world.
-The five year period that follows is to ratify the earnestness of the Benedictine.
+The period that follows is to ratify the earnestness of the Benedictine.
 It is a measure of prudence the Church requires as a confirmation of a genuine vocation.
 She continues her studies and formation during this time.

-In perpetual profession, the vows become perpetually binding to Our Lord, her Divine Spouse.
-At this ceremony, each Sister is called by Our Lord in the person of the Bishop who holds the Church’s authority, and she clearly answers His call.
+In solemn profession, the vows become perpetually binding to Our Lord, her Divine Spouse.
+At this ceremony, each Sister is called by Our Lord in the person of the Bishop who holds the Church's authority, and she clearly answers His call.

 She repeats her vows and is given a gold ring, a symbol of her union with Christ and His Church as His bride.
 She then receives the cuculla to show her full acceptance into monastic life.